 Martha’s Vineyard, Massachusetts

-For decades, The Vineyard has been a New England summer staple for socialites, celebs and politicians (looking at you, Obamas, Clintons and Kennedys).
-And it’s worth the hype.
+For decades, The Vineyard, as it’s referred to by locals, has been a New England summer staple for socialites, celebs, and politicians (looking at you, Obamas, Clintons, and Kennedys).
+It lives up to the hype and while it’s a favorite of the blue-blooded set, there are plenty of welcoming places for everyone here.

 The best way to explore the isle’s six preppy-chic towns is by moped.
 Rent one at Oak Bluffs, the main ferry port, and make a pitstop at the hamlet’s pedestrian-only grove of pastel gingerbread cottages.

-Then make your way to Edgartown, a whaling village dotted with historic captain’s houses.
-For breakfast check out Among the Flowers Cafe and grab a sweet treat at L’etoile (the Toasted Coconut Rum Creme Brulee is to die for).
+Next, make your way to Edgartown, a whaling village dotted with historic captain’s houses.
+For breakfast check out Among the Flowers Cafe and grab a sweet treat at L’etoile.
+The menu rotates seasonally, but often features such decadent options as a chocolate oil cakelette with espresso chantilly.

 Make your way along the island’s windswept southern coast to Chilmark, where you can sift through vintage treasures at the Chilmark Flea Market, but make sure to save the rest of the day for neighboring town, Aquinnah.